 Suwon is also known as a pioneer in South Korea in the field of environment.
 Most notably, it organized the EcoMobility World Festival 2013 as the world’s first month-long presentation of an innovative and forward-thinking urban transportation culture.
 During the festival, over 4000 residents used a combination of ecomobile modes of transportation as an environmentally car-free experiment.
 Considering its success, the city has embarked on discussions to adopting the car-free practice on a permanent basis.

-In the World Cities Project Suwon is partnering with the Scottish Cities Alliance (UK).
+In the World Cities Project Suwon is partnering with the Scottish cities of Edinburgh, Glasgow, Dundee and Stirling (UK).